 He is also known for his involvement in the community.
 Since 1997, he has dedicated much time and effort to a cause he holds dear - the well-being of children and their families - through his involvement with Ronald McDonald House® Charities and the Ronald McDonald Houses.

-Joel Levesque, Legal Officer and General Counsel of McDonald's® Restaurants of Canada Limited, joined the Company in 1998.
+Joel Levesque, Vice-President and General Counsel of McDonald's Restaurants of Canada Limited, joined the Company in 1998.